TammyCarrick/Retail-Data-Analysis/Exploratory Data Analysis with SQL.md

 <img src="https://github.com/TammyCarrick/Retail-Data-Analysis/blob/main/images/regional%20sales.png?raw=true" width="700" height="400">

 #### Remarks
-- Steady growth in the East, West, and Central regions.
+- There has been steady growth in the East, West, and Central regions.
 Volatile growth in the Southern region.

 ### Yearly sales by subcategory